-> This culture is of great importance thanks to its scientific, mathematic and astronomic legacy.
-Contrary to popular belief thr Mayan civilization never "disappear" completely, since its descendents still live in the region and many of them speak Mayan.
+This culture is of great importance thanks to its scientific, mathematical and astronomic legacy.
+Contrary to popular belief the Mayan civilization never "disappears" completely, since its descendents still live in the region and many of them speak Mayan.

 There are many important archeological ruins, such as Cobá, Xcaret and Ek Balam among others.